pringyy/OGRE/README.md

 If you have any queries about anything to do with this application please contact us using our emails below.<br>
 Before deploying the application, **please make sure you read through this entire document.**

+# Installation Guide

+Click here to navigate to the Installation Guide:

 # Introduction